What internships are eligible for credit?

 Prior to the first day of classes, be sure to login to Canvas and review any materials.

-The in-person sessions will take place once a month in the evenings on the Tempe campus.
+The in-person sessions will take place once a month in the evenings on all four campuses.
 All in-person sessions must be attended.
 Please visit the ASU class search page for the specific dates and times of the course, depending on the semester.

 Remember, this is a class with actual graded coursework beyond your time at the internship site.
 Be aware that you will not receive credit for just showing up to your internship and not participating in the class.